CJDAutorio/CJDAutorio/README.md

 <h2 align="left">Hi 👋!
-My name is CJ and I'm a Developer and recent graduate, from Charlotte, North Carolina</h2>
+My name is CJ and I'm a Developer and recent graduate, from Charlotte, North Carolina!</h2>
+<h3 align="left">Currently working on a project to algorithmically sort your Spotify playlists!
+Check in soon to see when it's done!</h3>

 ###